 The Single Source Regulations Office or SSRO is an executive non-departmental public body, sponsored by the Ministry of Defence (MOD).
 We play a key role in the regulation of single source, or non-competitive defence contracts.

-Our principal statutory aims are to ensure that good value for money is obtained for the UK taxpayer in expenditure on qualifying defence contracts, and that single source suppliers are paid a fair and reasonable price under those contracts.
+When undertaking our statutory functions we aim to ensure: that good value for money is obtained in government expenditure on qualifying defence contracts, and that persons who are parties to qualifying defence contracts are paid a fair and reasonable price under those contracts.

 We are responsible for:

-- Publishing statutory guidance on the determination of penalty amounts to be used by the MOD in issuing penalty notices, and acting as the appeal body for penalties.
+- the determination of penalty amounts to be used by the MOD in issuing penalty notices.